MaxBGitHub/Petersilie.ManagementTools.NetworkMonitor/README.md

 This class contains the raw packet data aswell as some socket information or error codes.

+### Stopping the NetworkMonitor
+Simply call the NetworkMonitor.Stop() method or dispose your the NetworkMonitor object.

 ### Parsing a packet
 The project contains 5 predefined headers.
 ```csharp